wxyz-abcd/node-haxball/README.md

       - onAfterStadiumChange(stadium, byId, customData): room's current stadium was set to (stadium) by player(byId).
       - customData = onBeforeTeamsLockChange(value, byId): room's team lock status was set to (value) by player(byId).
       - onAfterTeamsLockChange(value, byId, customData): room's team lock status was set to (value) by player(byId).
-      - customData = onBeforePlayerJoin(id, name, flag, avatar, conn, auth): a player with properties(id, name, avatar, conn, auth) joined the room.
+      - customData = onBeforePlayerJoin(playerObj): a player(playerObj) joined the room.
-      - onAfterPlayerJoin(id, name, flag, avatar, conn, auth, customData): a player with properties(id, name, avatar, conn, auth) joined the room.
+      - onAfterPlayerJoin(playerObj, customData): a player(playerObj) joined the room.
       - customData = onBeforeGamePauseChange(isPaused, byId): room's game paused status was set to (isPaused) by player(byId).
       - onAfterGamePauseChange(isPaused, byId, customData): room's game paused status was set to (isPaused) by player(byId).
       - customData = onBeforePlayerChat(id, message): a chat message with content(message) was received from player(id).